 6 – Know why you are commenting.
 Are you leaving a comment to draw attention to yourself, or to add to the conversation?
 As with most everything else in social media, blog comments work best as a way to INdirectly promote yourself.
 Write a comment that others find value in, and that encourages others to check out your blog, follow you on Twitter, etc. Write a comment that was clearly intended to promote your blog, and you will likely gain nothing, and hurt your reputation.

-How to Write Great Blog Comments on Your Own Blog (And Tips For Leveraging Great Comments Left By Your Readers)
+How to Write Great Blog Comments on Your Own Blog (And Tips For Leveraging Great Blog Comments Left By Your Readers)

 So that covers how to write great blog comments on someone else’s blog, but how do you handle blogs written on your own site?